 The Company contributes to the National Pension Authority Scheme for its eligible employees as provided for by law.
-Membership is compulsory and monthly contributions by both employer and employees are made.
+Membership is compulsory and monthly contributions by both employer and employees are made up to a set cap.
 The employer's contribution is charged to the profit or loss in the year in which it arises.